Apple M2 Max vs Xeon E5-2699 v3

 Compatibility

-Information on Xeon E5-2699 v3 and Apple M2 Max compatibility with other computer components: motherboard (look for socket type), power supply unit (look for power consumption) etc. Useful when planning a future computer configuration or upgrading an existing one.
+Information on Xeon E5-2699 v3 and M2 Max compatibility with other computer components: motherboard (look for socket type), power supply unit (look for power consumption) etc. Useful when planning a future computer configuration or upgrading an existing one.
 Note that power consumption of some processors can well exceed their nominal TDP, even without overclocking.
 Some can even double their declared thermals given that the motherboard allows to tune the CPU power parameters.

 Number of CPUs in a configuration2no data